2dcl/2dcl/docs/RFC-1.md

 ## Components

 Each component you attach to an entity gives some features to it.
-For now we're just supporting a small set of components: `BoxCollider`, `SpriteRenderer`, `SpriteSheetRenderer` and `Transform`.
+For now we're just supporting a small set of components: `BoxCollider`, `SpriteRenderer`, and `Transform`.

 We're open to discussing with the community which components we all would like to see in the future.
 If we add additional components, we'll update this document to include them.